designstem/fachwerk/docs/tutorials/quickstart/2dscene.md

 #### Point

 Let's start with a simple 2D scene and draw a simple **point**.
-We use HTML-like tags, but they are custom, Fachwerk tags, starting with `f-e`.
+We use HTML-like tags, but they are custom, Fachwerk tags, starting with `f-`.

 ```
 <f-scene>